Amazon CloudWatch Features

 Lambda Insights simplifies the analysis of observable data from metrics, logs, and traces by simplifying deep linking from automatic dashboards to granular performance events, application logs, and custom logs, using the CloudWatch Logs Insights advanced query language.

 Amazon CloudWatch now includes Contributor Insights, which analyzes time-series data to provide a view of the top contributors influencing system performance.
 Once set up, Contributor Insights runs continuously without additional user intervention.
 This helps developers and operators more quickly isolate, diagnose, and remediate issues during an operational event.
 Contributor Insights helps you understand who or what is impacting your system and application performance, such as a specific resource, customer account, or API call.
 This enables you to pinpoint outliers, find the heaviest traffic patterns, and rank the most-used system processes.
-You can create Contributor Insights rules to evaluate patterns in structured log events as they are sent to CloudWatch Logs, including logs from AWS services such as AWS CloudTrail, Amazon Virtual Private Cloud (Amazon VPC), Amazon API Gateway, and any custom logs sent by your service or on-premises servers, such as Apache access logs.
+You can create Contributor Insights rules to evaluate patterns in structured log events as they are sent to CloudWatch Logs, including logs from AWS services, such as AWS CloudTrail, Amazon Virtual Private Cloud (Amazon VPC), Amazon API Gateway, and any custom logs sent by your service or on-premises servers, such as Apache access logs, and other clouds.
 Contributor Insights evaluates these log events in near real time and display reports that show the top contributors and number of unique contributors in a dataset.
 A contributor is an aggregate metric based on dimensions contained as log fields in CloudWatch Logs, such as account-id or interface-id in VPC Flow Logs, or any other custom set of dimensions.
 You can sort and filter contributor data based on your own custom criteria.
 Contributor Insights report data can be displayed on CloudWatch dashboards, graphed alongside CloudWatch metrics, and added to CloudWatch alarms.